Fiber laser Fiber Laser | The universal Solution for your Laser Marking Needs

 - Dark, smooth laser markings on various metals, e.g. annealing on stainless steel

-Use the FOBA product finder to discover which marking laser suits your application.
+Use our product finder to discover which marking laser is right for your application.

-Buying a fiber laser is an investment in quality, efficiency and future-proofing.
-To ensure that your marking solution is optimally suited to your requirements, you should pay attention to the following criteria when making your selection:
+Purchasing a fiber laser is an investment in quality, efficiency, and future-proofing.
+To ensure that your marking solution is optimally suited to your requirements, you should consider the following criteria when making your selection:

-Fiber lasers are available in various power classes - typically between 10 and 100 watts.
-You choose the right power depending on the material, marking depth and production speed.
-FOBA offers you a broad portfolio for everything from fine engravings to fast series marking.
+Fiber lasers are available in various power classes – typically between 20 and 100 watts.
+You can select the appropriate power depending on the material, marking depth, and production speed.
+FOBA offers you a wide range of products for fine engraving to fast series marking.

 Cooling: Air-cooled for maximum availability

-Cooling is a decisive factor for operational reliability.
-FOBA relies on air-cooled fiber lasers that do not require external cooling units.
-This reduces maintenance costs and ensures long system availability - even in continuous operation.
+Cooling is a decisive factor for operational safety.
+FOBA relies on air-cooled fiber lasers that do not require external cooling devices.
+This reduces maintenance requirements and ensures long system availability—even in continuous operation.

-When buying a fiber laser, it's not just the technology that counts - but also the partner at your side.
-FOBA stands for over 50 years of experience in industrial marking, comprehensive after-sales support, training and personal advice.
-We accompany you from selection to successful commissioning - and beyond.
+When purchasing a fiber laser, it's not just the technology that counts—it's also the service and having a reliable partner at your side.
+FOBA stands for decades of expertise in industrial marking, comprehensive services, training, and personal consultation.
+We accompany you from the selection process to successful commissioning—and remain your point of contact even after that.

-Our white papers, application notes, case studies and webinars offer comprehensive and detailed analysis of the latest technologies.
-You will gain valuable insights into the benefits and challenges of laser marking, including practical application examples and success stories from the industry.
+Our white papers, application notes, case studies, and webinars offer comprehensive and detailed analyses of the latest technologies.
+You will gain valuable insights into the advantages and challenges of laser marking, including practical application examples and success stories from the industry.

 Would you like to gain deeper insights into current trends and proven laser marking processes?
-Our documents provide you with valuable information and practical examples to help you make informed decisions and optimize your strategies.
+Our documents offer valuable information and practical examples to help you make informed decisions and optimize your strategies.

 Laser marking of plastics